Teddy312/Snakey-NX/README.md

 # Controls

-Dpad Left - Move Left
-Dpad Right - Move Right
-Dpad Up - Move Up
-Dpad Down - Move Down
+- Menu Controls
+  - ZL to start game
+  - X to change mode
+- Game Controls
-A Button - Pause/Unpause
+  - Minus to Pause/Unpause
+  - L to return to Menu when game over
-B Button - Restart when game over
+  - ZL to restart when game over

 # Installation